-TORQUE can better enforce memory limits with the use of the utility memacctd.
-The memacctd utility is provided by SGI on SuSe Linux Enterprise Edition (SLES).
-It is a daemon that caches memory footprints when it is queried.
-When configured to use the memory monitor, TORQUE queries memacctd.
+Torque can better enforce memory limits with the use of the memacctd utility.
+The memacctd utility is a daemon that caches memory footprints when it is queried.
+When configured to use the memory monitor, Torque queries memacctd.

+The memacctd utility is provided by SGI for SLES systems only.
 It is up to the user to make sure memacctd is installed.
 See the SGI memacctd man page for more information.

-To configure TORQUE to use memacctd for memory enforcement
+To configure Torque to use memacctd for memory enforcement, do the following:

 - 1. Start memacctd as instructed by SGI.

-- 2. Reconfigure TORQUE with --enable-memacct.
-This will link in the necessary library when TORQUE is recompiled.
+- 2. Reconfigure Torque with --enable-memacct.
+This will link in the necessary library when Torque is recompiled.

-- 3. Recompile and reinstall TORQUE.
+- 3. Recompile and reinstall Torque.

 - 4. Restart all MOM nodes.

-- 5. (Optional) Alter the qsub filter to include a default memory limit for all jobs that are not submitted with memory limit.
+You use the gsub filter to include a default memory limit for all jobs that are not submitted with memory limit.